petterh/textedit/docs/Chapter-18-Going-Abroad.md

 ```
 It promptly blew up.
 It took me a long debugging session to figure out what the problem was; can you see it?

-The culprit is the application of the va{"_"}start macro to a reference.
+The culprit is the application of the va_start macro to a reference.
 The strFmt reference argument is actually a pointer to a String object, but there’s no way to get the address of the pointer value.
-The address operator retrieves the address of the strFmt String object, while va{"_"}start needs the address of the pointer to the strFmt object that is actually passed on the stack.
-The compiler can’t catch this, of course, and the va{"_"}list gets screwed up something horribly.
+The address operator retrieves the address of the strFmt String object, while va_start needs the address of the pointer to the strFmt object that is actually passed on the stack.
+The compiler can’t catch this, of course, and the va_list gets screwed up something horribly.

 Solving the problem was then a simple trade-off between efficiency (an LPCTSTR parameter) and readability at the point of call (a String parameter).
 For TextEdit, I chose readability, and changed formatMessage to this: